Darknoon5891/project-synthesis/README.md

 ### Mod Development
 development versions of the mod can also be found under diffrent branches listed as development rather than production.

-## Branch Naming Schema
+## Version Naming Schema
-Branches are named with there build type (production, development) followed by their minecraft version (1.12.x, 1.7.10). branch naming may also contain extra keywords such as experimental, alpha or any other required keywords.
+build versions are named with there build type (production, development) followed by their minecraft version (1.12.x, 1.7.10). branch naming may also contain extra keywords such as experimental, alpha or any other required keywords.

 ## Authors
 DarkNoon5891, PURPL3_DR4G0N